Compiled by Tina

 Jumping Johnny Outwits Skedaddle.
 Illus.
 Raymond Burns.
 Champaign, IL: Garrard Pub., 1971.
 62 pp. American Folktales Series.
 "A young mountain boy's high-jumping mule proves its worth on a stormy night ride to fetch a doctor" (WorldCat).

 Lester and his Hound Pup.
 New York: Hastings, 1960.
 Illus.
 Joan Balfour Payne.
 45 pp. "Tells of a mountain boy's encounters with cruel Mr. Barker when he rescues two dogs that Barker has ill-treated."
-Lester's father is a fox-hound breeder.
+Lester's father is a foxhound breeder.
+This story appears as "Old Ben Bailey Meets his Match" in It Happened in No-End Hollow.

 Let's Play and Sing.
 Illus.
 William Dugan.
 Nashville: Broadman Press, 1958.
 Music by Thomasina Weber.
 32 pp. Twelve children's singing games and songs, with music, words and simple instructions.
 Includes "Gallop Gallop," "Little Mouse," "Choo-Choo," "I Like to Hop" and "Bluebird, Bluebird."